 A. Make Longer, High-Retention Content

-Want to boost your watch hours quickly?
-Create longer videos that keep viewers hooked.
-Educational content typically gets 15.2% more views than other types, making it a smart choice for building watch time.
+Creating longer videos that maintain viewer engagement boosts watch hours quickly.
+Educational content receives 15.2% more views than other types, making it effective for building watch time.

-Your video’s first 15 seconds can make or break viewer retention.
-With 20% of viewers leaving within this time, you need to start strong.
-Jump right into valuable content or use an engaging hook that promises something worthwhile.
+The first 15 seconds determine viewer retention, with 20% of viewers leaving during this period.
+Start with valuable content or an engaging hook that promises worthwhile information.

 Skip those long intros and early subscription requests – they’ll only drive viewers away.
 Save the subscribe call-to-action for after you’ve delivered value.